dvorakjt/undecorated-di-sample/README.md

 # undecorated-di Sample App

-This is a sample application built which employs undecorated-di to power dependency injection and inversion of control.
+This is a sample application which employs undecorated-di to power dependency injection and inversion of control.
 This application illustrates:

  - Basic usage of the undecorate-di package
  - The type-safety provided by undecorated-di